aras-p/zaidas-y/readme.txt

 I have lost the source code during all the computer moves.

 It works on DosBox these days.
+Mount the `bin/` folder as a drive, execute `main.exe`.

 Default controls are:
 - W, A, S, D: forward, backward, strafe left/right